 A Healthy Design for a Healthy Workplace

-Also supporting better health, printers and breakrooms were centralized on each floor to encourage staff to get up and walk, while an on-site fitness center allows employees to exercise before or after work, or during their lunch break.
+Also supporting better health, we centralized printers and breakrooms on each floor to encourage staff to get up and walk, while an on-site fitness center allows employees to exercise before or after work, or during their lunch break.

 Engaging the Community

-Aside from being home to a public service institution, the facility engages the community in a number of ways via interior and exterior features that can be shared.
-For example, the multipurpose room on the building’s ground floor can be utilized by any Metro agency or community group, even after hours.
-Amenities such as the atrium (as a pre-function space) and the demonstration kitchen are also available for shared events.
+Aside from being home to a public service institution, Lentz also offers spaces for community members.
+The multipurpose room on the building’s ground floor can be utilized by any Metro agency or community group, even after hours and amenities such as the atrium and the demonstration kitchen are also available for shared events.

 Supporting Multiple Agencies